Missions: The Battle Cry of Christian Hedonism

 When it comes to entering the kingdom, there are two truths.
 One is this: “With men it is impossible,” and no one will be saved.
 The other is this: “With God all things are possible,” therefore, those who are ordained to eternal life will give heed to the gospel and believe and be saved.
 David Brainerd, whose missionary journal and diary have probably done as much to fire the cause of missions as any book beside the Bible, said that he lived for two things: “my own sanctification and the ingathering of God’s elect.”

 Surely what Christ means is that he himself makes up for every loss.
 If you give up a mother’s nearby affection and concern, you get back one hundred times the affection and concern from the ever-present Christ.
 If you give up the warm comradeship of a brother, you get back one hundred times the warmth and camaraderie from Christ.
-If you give up the sense of at-homeness you had in your house, you get back one hundred times the comfort and security of knowing that your Lord owns every house and land and stream and tree on earth.
-Isn’t what Jesus is saying to prospective missionaries just this: I promise to work for you and be for you so much that you will not be able to speak of having sacrificed anything.
-That’s the way Hudson Taylor took it, because at the end of his 50 years of missionary labor in China he said, “I never made a sacrifice.”
+If you give up the sense of at-homeness you had in your house, you get back one hundred times the comfort and security of knowing that your Lord owns every house, and land, and stream, and tree on earth.
+Isn’t what Jesus is saying to prospective missionaries just this: I promise to work for you, and be for you, so much that you will not be able to speak of having sacrificed anything.
+That’s the way Hudson Taylor took it, because at the end of his fifty years of missionary labor in China he said, “I never made a sacrifice.”

 I do not appeal to you to screw up your courage and sacrifice for Christ.
 I appeal to you to renounce all that you have in order to obtain the pearl of pearls.
 I appeal to you to count all things as rubbish for the surpassing value of standing in the service of the King of Kings.
 I appeal to you to take off your store-bought rags and to put on the garments of God’s ambassadors.
 I promise you persecutions and privations, but “remember the joy”: “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven” (Matthew 5:10).

-Two incentives to become a missionary — straight from the mouth of Jesus Christ: 1) every impossibility with men is a snap for God; the conversions of hardened sinners will be the work of God and will accord with his sovereign plan.
+Two incentives to become a missionary — straight from the mouth of Jesus Christ: First, every impossibility with men is a snap for God; the conversions of hardened sinners will be the work of God and will accord with his sovereign plan.
 We need not fear or fret over our weakness.
 The battle is the Lord’s and he will give us the victory.
-2) Christ promises to work for us and to be for us so much that when our missionary life is over, we will not be able to say we’ve sacrificed anything.
+Second, Christ promises to work for us and to be for us so much that when our missionary life is over, we will not be able to say we’ve sacrificed anything.
 When we follow his missionary prescription, we discover that even in the negative side-effects the improvement of our condition — our growth, our spiritual health, our joy — improves one hundred-fold.

 Now I want to give two additional reasons why I think God is going to do a surprising work in missions at Bethlehem in the near future.

-One-hundred-fifty Protestant missionaries from North America serve among 733 million Muslims in 4,000 Muslim people groups; 100 missionaries among 537 million Hindus in 3,000 Hindu people groups; 200 missionaries among 405 million Han Chinese, and 200 missionaries among 255 million Buddhists, for a total of 650 Protestant North American missionaries among a little less than half the world’s population who are basically unreached (1,930,000,000).
+One hundred fifty Protestant missionaries from North America serve among 733 million Muslims in four thousand Muslim people groups; one hundred missionaries among 537 million Hindus in three thousand Hindu people groups; two hundred missionaries among 405 million Han Chinese, and two hundred missionaries among 255 million Buddhists, for a total of six hundred fifty Protestant North American missionaries among a little less than half the world’s population who are basically unreached (1,930,000,000).
 And then we look at America.
 There are more churches in the Twin Cities than there are missionaries to almost two billion Muslim, Hindu, Chinese, and Buddhist people.
 Is that obedience?
-Americans give $700 million dollars a year to mission agencies — the same amount they spend on chewing gum.
+Americans give seven hundred million dollars a year to mission agencies — the same amount they spend on chewing gum.
 Every 52 days Americans spend as much on pet food as they do annually on foreign missions.
 And the reason for these things is not that we are living for pleasure, but that we do not believe Jesus when he says that a hundred times more pleasure can be had by forsaking everything for his sake and for the gospel.